 • Finish by saying you will be happy to arrange a call or meet face to face to discuss further

 Don’t make your letter too long – people are busy.
-Depending on the company or who you are contacting you might want to adapt the tone.
+Depending on the company or who you are contacting you might want to change the tone.
 A local small business will probably respond better to a chatty letter rather than an overly formal one.

 A big part of adventure sponsorship is actually making the person like you enough that they want to support you personally so think about the impression you give.
 If you send them to sleep with a dull pitch, they won’t want to do you any favours.